Tinkerforge/doc/en/source/Kits/HardwareHacking/SmokeDetector_HardwareSetup.rst

 After that we can screw the circuit board back to the casing.
 We connect the wires to the + and - of port 0 of the Industrial Digital In 4 Bricklet.
-We can check if the polarity is correct later on with the Brick Viewer.
+We can check if the polarity is correct later with the Brick Viewer.

 .. image:: /Images/Kits/hardware_hacking_smoke_detector_finished_350.jpg
    :scale: 100 %